lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2.md

 ### Overview
-We are proposing to add different signature verification algorithms for EOS.
-There are different ways to achieve this, but doing research and implementation of many libraries on [eos-cryptography-proposal](https://github.com/lukapercic/grant-framework/blob/main/applications/eos-cryptography-proposal.md) lands us on optimizing previous SDK library for smart contracts by using another coordinate system, such as the Jacobian system or the mixed Jacobian/Chudnovsky coordinate system.
-This will allow ACK library to squeze more preformance for existing curves, and those delived in this grant.
-P-256 is hitting 7ms in OC (optimized compilation), and for brainpool curves we fully expect over 10ms (especially the 512 bit ones)..
+We are exploring ways to introduce new signature verification algorithms to EOS smart contracts, including RSA and algorithms based on elliptic curves.
+There are various approaches to achieve this, and our research of various libraries in the [eos-cryptography-proposal](https://github.com/lukapercic/grant-framework/blob/main/applications/eos-cryptography-proposal.md) led us to implement some of the algorithms in our own ACK cryptographic library.
+Currently, signature verification using EC P-256 takes approximately ~7 ms in optimized compilation (OC).
+For brainpool curves, we anticipate the verification time to exceed 10 ms, particularly for the 512-bit curve(s).
+Through the optimizations proposed in this grant, we aim to extract more performance and significantly reduce the verification times.
+Additionally, we are proposing implementation of ECDSA key recovery algorithm, new elliptic curves, and the SHA-384 hashing algorithm into the ACK library, making them available for EOS smart contracts.

 ### Project Details

-We implemented a [Antelope Cryptography Kits](https://github.com/ZeroPass/ack) the fastest RSA implementation for EOSIO.
-It can ran RSA4096 verificaitons on the mainnet today.
-We also have a working [PoC Port smart contract](https://github.com/ZeroPass/eosio-port).
-The smart contract can already do passive and active passport attestation for passports based on RSA PKCS 1.5 PKI.
+We have implemented a [Antelope Cryptography Kits](https://github.com/ZeroPass/ack), a cryptographic library for Antelope blockchain.
+This library supports basic elliptic curve mathematical operations, certain modular arithmetics, EC signature verification algorithms (P-256 and secp256k1), and the fastest RSA signature verification implementation for EOSIO.
+It can perform RSA-4096 verifications on the mainnet today.
+Furthermore, we have a working [PoC Port smart contract](https://github.com/ZeroPass/eosio-port).
+The smart contract can already do passive and active attestation of biometric passports which uses RSA PKCS 1.5 signature scheme.

-The main goal of the previous grant was to research which other libraries we can dissects and use their parts to rebuild different ECC algos in universal way.
-We now have the specialization needed to deliver further EC optimization for modular arithmetic operations which will help us run existing curves more efficiently (P-256 is currently hitting 7ms), and curves implemented in this grant Nist (P-384, P-512) and especially heavier brainpool (brainpoolP256r1, brainpoolP320r1, brainpoolP384r1, brainpoolP512r1) in under 10ms with OC (Optimized Compilation) flag enabled.
+This proposal aims to optimize the current EC implementation in the ACK library and accelerate EC-based signature verification algorithms.
+Specifically, we intend to introduce another coordinate system, such as the Jacobian system or the mixed Jacobian/Chudnovsky coordinate system, with the goal of reducing the number of required EC division operations.
+This enhancement is expected to significantly boost performance.

+Furthermore, we are proposing the implementation of an ECDSA key recovery algorithm, which would reduce the need for the full public key during verification.
+Instead for example, a key hash could be utilized to verify the EC signature.

+Moreover, this proposal also aims to introduce widely used elliptic curves and the SHA-384 hashing algorithm (commonly used with some EC, such as P-384).

 ### Ecosystem Fit